Nyla Rose

-Nyla Rose (born August 3, 1982) is an American professional wrestler and actress signed to All Elite Wrestling, where she is a former AEW Women's World Champion.
-She also starred in the 2016 Canadian television series The Switch.
+Brandi Hicks Degroat (born August 3, 1982), better known by the ring name Nyla Rose, is an American professional wrestler and actress.
+She is signed to All Elite Wrestling (AEW), where she is a one-time AEW Women's World Champion.

-Rose became the first openly transgender wrestler in history to sign with a major American promotion when signing with AEW in 2019.
-She also became the first trans wrestler to win a title in a major American promotion when she won the AEW Women's World Championship the following year.
+Upon joining AEW in 2019, Rose became the first openly transgender wrestler to sign with a major American promotion, and her reign as AEW Women's World Champion made her the first transgender wrestler to win a championship in a major American promotion.
+Outside of wrestling, she played the lead role in the 2016 Canadian comedy series The Switch.

+Early life

+Brandi Hicks Degroat was born on August 3, 1982, in Washington, D.C.
+She has African American and Native American (Oneida) ancestry.
+She grew up watching wrestling with her grandmother.
+She began transitioning in college.

 Professional wrestling career

-Early career (2013–2019)
+Independent circuit (2013–2019)

-From 2013 to 2019, Rose wrestled on the American independent circuit, appearing with promotions such as Women Superstars Uncensored.
+Rose made her professional wrestling debut at the age of 30 on December 8, 2012, after being trained by John Kermon, Hype Rockwell, Christian York, and Jimmy Z at the KYDA Pro Training School in Morgantown, West Virginia.
+Until 2019, she wrestled on the American independent circuit for promotions such as Women Superstars Uncensored.
 She also appeared in Japan with promotions such as Pro Wrestling Zero1 and Sendai Girls' Pro Wrestling.